ericmjl/uncovering-earths-virome/slides.md

     - 234 engineered samples

 Engineered: originating from the "built environment"; check "MicroBENet".

+# Data Source and Processing

+## Problem:
+- No universal markers.

+## Solution:
+- Leverage what we know: Protein families from 1,800 manually identified metagenomic viral contigs.

+# Metagenomic mining expands diversity of known viruses

+- Use known viral sequences and

 # Metagenomic mining expands diversity of known viruses